CD40L upregulation assay

-Using the CD40L assay, we can measure the percentage of antigen-specific T helper cell subsets in peripheral blood mononuclear cells (PBMCs).
+With the CD40L upregulation assay, we can measure the percentage of antigen-specific CD4+ T helper cell subsets in peripheral blood mononuclear cells (PBMCs).

-The advantage of flow cytometry is that it allows determination of additional characteristics on these CD40L-expressing T cells using additional markers, such as membrane markers or intracellular cytokine profiling.
+The advantage of flow cytometry is that it allows determination of additional characteristics on the CD40L-expressing T cells using membrane markers or intracellular cytokine/transcription factor profiling.

 PBMCs are stimulated with peptides from the antigen of choice, followed by flow cytometric analyses of CD40L expression.